minkeymouse/nowcasting-kr/ISSUES.md

 - checkpoint/ directory contains 12 model.pkl files at correct paths
 - All models loadable and can generate forecasts

-**Current Status**: NOT DONE - Code fixes applied this iteration, ready for Step 1 to run training.
+**Current Status**: NOT DONE - Ready for Step 1 to run training.

 ---

-### Priority 2: CRITICAL - Run Nowcasting Experiments
+### Priority 3: CRITICAL - Run Nowcasting Experiments
 **Status**: NOT DONE - 0/12 experiments completed
 **Blocking**: Table 3 and Plot4 regeneration

 **REAL Problem**:
 - outputs/backtest/ directory has 0 JSON files (only log files exist)
 - 0 nowcasting experiments completed out of 12 needed (3 targets × 4 models)
-- Blocked by Priority 1 (models not trained)
+- Blocked by Priority 2 (models not trained)

 **Code Status**:
+- **FIXED THIS ITERATION**: Import path issue in src/infer.py - paths now set up before importing from src.utils.cli, working directory changed to project root
 - Nowcasting code is ready and should work once models are trained
-- Validation bugs fixed in previous iterations
+- Validation code working correctly

 **Actions**:
 1. Step 1 will automatically detect outputs/backtest/ has 0 JSON files